-Please refer to CPAF form in the placement handbook and Programme handbook.
-This 10-week placement will focus on the development of the students' knowledge skills and attitudes in practice.
+Please refer to Practice Education handbook and Programme handbook.
+This 7-week placement will focus on the development of the students' knowledge skills and attitudes in practice.
 The student is in direct contact with service users and will develop their ability to problem solve through assessment and treatment of individual clients.